zouyang130/zouyang130.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Senior Lecturer at the University of Auckland.
+I am a Senior Lecturer in Digital Construction at the University of Auckland.
 I am the Programme Leader for postgraduate studies in Construction Management, as well as the Director of the Smart Digital Lab (SDL).
-My research lies in the inter-disciplinary area of intelligent infrastructure and digital construction.
-I have focused on applying Building Information Modelling (BIM), Unmanned Aerial System (UAS), Artificial Intelligence (AI), Extended Reality (VR/AR/MR), Smart Sensing and Visualisation, throughout the lifecycle of complex building and large-scale infrastructure systems.
-My ultimate research goal is to develop a smarter, safer and better built environment to meet the new needs of a changing world.